Jess Clark MBACP Registered

 - Pregnancy and birth

 Our initial meeting will last up to 30 minutes, during which time we can discuss what issues would be brought to counselling and ascertain whether we could work together.
 I don't charge a fee for this initial session.

-Further sessions typically last for 50 minutes, and I have appointments available at the following times:
+Further sessions typically last for 50 minutes, and I book appointments for the following times:

 - Evening appointments: Non available